This post may contain affiliate links. Please see my disclosure policy for details.

 The zen of the house beams through and you can visit nearly every room including the magnificent open courtyards.

 My favourite part was their elaborate staircase which has gods and goddesses carved into the wood.

-There are lots of symbolism in their paintings, carvings, carpets and decorations – each animal brings a different energy to the room.
+There is a lot of symbolism in their paintings, carvings, carpets, and decorations – each animal brings a different energy to the room.